nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **Test Cases:**

-Test Scenario 1: There is a group with unique identifier of 1 stored in the application. <br>
+Test Scenario 1: There is a group with unique identifier of 1 stored in the application.
 1. Test Command: `group /delete /gid 1`<br>
    Expected: A success message should be printed, indicating that the group has been deleted.
 2. Test Command: `group /delete /gid 2`<br>